-In particular, with regard to physical access to data rooms and cabinets that contain the CA systems, identification and authentication take place via personal badge with PIN.
+In particular, with regard to physical access to data rooms and cabinets that contain the CA systems, identification and authentication takes place by means of controlled access.

 On the other hand, as regards logical access to the CA systems, identification is carried out using the personal account and relative password or by means of two-factor authentication (e.g. smartcard with PIN) for the activities or systems that require it.